-A number of indicators emerged from the NDP Community Questionnaire demonstrating a requirement in Houghton for the provision of suitable dwellings for people in later life, or those who have mobility issues.
+This policy addresses objectives 1, 2 and 3.
+A number of indicators emerged from the NP Community Questionnaire demonstrating a requirement in Houghton for the provision of suitable dwellings for people in later life, or those who have mobility issues.
 This covers a wider age range than would be the case if provision was solely for what would commonly be referred to as 'retirement homes'.
 Many residents of Houghton, even when past their prime in terms of age or mobility continue to contribute very actively to managing, belonging to, and ensuring the continuity of clubs and societies in the village.
-Without the provision of adequate accommodation for people to move to as their needs change there is a risk that an increasing number will join those who have already left the village for more appropriate accommodation as already mentioned in the narrative supporting Policy H4.
+Without the provision of adequate accommodation for people to move to as their needs change there is a risk that an increasing number will join those who have already left the village for more appropriate accommodation.
 This is detrimental to the future wellbeing of the community of Houghton and new developments should seek to provide a broad mix of suitable housing stock and accommodation to discourage further migration.

-Reference should be made to Supplementary Document H7 for evidence obtained from consultations in respect of the following:
+Reference should be made to Supplementary Document H2 for evidence obtained from consultations in respect of the following:

 The need for providing suitable re-housing opportunities in communities.
 Fixing our Broken Housing Market, Department for Communities and Local Government (February 2017).
 Current dwelling too large.
 Need for smaller properties to move intootherwise forced to leave the village.
-NDP Community Questionnaire, Q10.
+NP Community Questionnaire, Q10.

 Bungalows, warden assisted accommodation, and an independent complex are the three most favoured types of retirement housing in that order.
-NDP Community Questionnaire, Q14.
+NP Community Questionnaire, Q14.
 Whole of life homes supported.
-NDP Community Questionnaire, Q15.
+NP Community Questionnaire, Q15.
 Support for a Residential Care Home.
-NDP Community Questionnaire, Q16.
+NP Community Questionnaire, Q16.
 A proportion of dwellings in new developments should be built for wheelchair access & mobility.
 The Building Regulations 2010 Access and Use of Buildings Part M.